jmorrison-1701QCA/1701QCA_Assessment_3/journal/journal.md

 What might be an interesting extension of this project?
 In what other contexts might this project be used? --->

-With this project I found that all the videos and tutorials i found about operating and coding with the MQ-3 sensor highly usefull this was due to that I had never worked with this component before and allowed me to understand how it worked so i was able to create code that worked well with the product.
-The most successful
+With this project I found that all the videos and tutorials I found about operating and coding with the MQ-3 sensor highly usefull this was due to that I had never worked with this component before and allowed me to understand how it worked so i was able to create code that worked well with the product.
+The most successful component was the Ring Light and having it respond with the correct colours and and measurements that were being registered by the MQ-3 sensor.
+A part that couldv'e been improved was the sensitivity of the MQ-3 Sensor, this is because it was reading large numbers in regards to the concentration of alcohol, in the drink or breath.

+A novel part of my project was that the sensor was connected to an LED, which in turn related to a choice in what to drink next.

+An extensions that would be interesting is having an electronic screen that would read out the Level of alcohol as well as the drink that is next.